 - Catering is one of those businesses that don’t need much marketing or advertising.
 In fact, you rarely see caterers advertise their services.
 This is because they always have a steady flow of clients through referrals and word of mouth marketing done by satisfied customers.

-How to Start a Catering Business from Home – Sample Business Plan Template
+Starting a Catering Business from Home With No Money – Sample Business Plan Template

 1. Acquire the necessary skills and certification